Frequently Asked Questions

 We offer a Free rate that grants access to a variety of data types, including current weather, forecasts, and weather maps, etc. Upon registration on our website using just your email (no banking details required), you will receive an API key that allows for 60 free calls per minute.

 Additionally, you can access our One Call API 3.0, which offers an extended data collection.
-This includes the current weather, a range of forecasts from minute-by-minute predictions for the upcoming hour to long-term forecasts spanning 1.5 years, a historical archive going back over 40 years and many more.
+This includes the current weather, a range of forecasts from minute-by-minute predictions for the upcoming hour to long-term forecasts spanning 1.5 years, a historical archive going back over 45+ years and many more.
 With a subscription to One Call API 3.0, you only pay for the number of API calls made to this product, and you receive 1,000 API calls per day for free.

-Which weather data OpenWeather provide?
+Which weather data OpenWeather provides?

 Where does OpenWeather get data from?